Jesse Feldman • General Partners

 Boston •Joined Battery in 2005

 Jesse invests in buyout and growth-equity transactions in the enterprise-software and industrial-technology markets.
-He is currently on the boards of James Heal; Michell Instruments; Noise & Vibration Technologies, a platform created with Data Physics, Lansmont Corp. and Team Corp; and Qognify, a company created from the spin out of NICE Systems’ Physical Security Business Unit.
+He is currently on the boards of James Heal; Process Sensing Technologies, a platform created with Michell Instruments and Analytical Industries; Noise & Vibration Technologies, a platform created with Data Physics, Lansmont Corp. and Team Corp; and Qognify, a company created from the spin out of NICE Systems’ Physical Security Business Unit.
 He is also a board observer at Drillinginfo.

 Jesse’s previous investments include Healthvision (acquired by Lawson Software), HighJump Software (acquired by Accellos), Industrial Safety Technology (acquired by Tyco), Nova Analytics (acquired by ITT) and Nova Technologies (acquired by IDEX Corp.) and Rogue Wave Software (acquired by Audax Private Equity).
 Jesse’s portfolio companies often pursue aggressive, inorganic growth strategies and he has worked on more than 20 add-on acquisitions.
 He has extensive experience working with businesses across the US and Europe.